addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

 -----------------
 Use the following awscli command to create a new **Key Pair** and save the resulting **'.pem'** file.

-**Note: I have only verified that directly redirecting the 'KeyMaterial' to a file produces a valid '.pem' on macOS.
-Other OSs may have subtle differences.**
+**If you have an existing Key Pair that you would like to use, skip this step.
+In later exercises, when a Key Pair is specified, you will need to replace 'acpkey1' with the name of your Key Pair.**

 .. code-block::

     aws ec2 create-key-pair --key-name acpkey1 --query 'KeyMaterial' --output text > acpkey1.pem

+*Note: I have only verified that directly redirecting the 'KeyMaterial' to a file produces a valid '.pem' on macOS.
+Other OSs may have subtle differences.*

 Modify permissions
 ------------------